Elite capture: Examples

-Academic Approaches
+Academic approaches

-As with many other activities related to corruption, there has been very few systematic attempts to measure and identify causes and consequences of this phenomenon in the economy.
+As with many other activities related to corruption, there have been very few systematic attempts to measure and identify causes and consequences of this phenomenon in the economy.
 The concept itself is still in constant evolution because a majority of the evidence comes from non-experimental case studies or empirical data sets where there is very little consensus on the outcomes.
-A formal representation of the level of elite capture could be done by considering a single public service and measuring how the elite capture changes its own per-capita enjoyment as compared if it were equitably distributed.
+A formal representation of the level of elite capture could be done by considering a single public service and measuring how the elite capture changes its per-capita enjoyment as compared to if it were equitably distributed.
 The idea is to consider how different the average consumption level of a certain public program would be if the average formal elites were eliminated.
-Empirical studies often analyze total welfare and utility function of a society.
-The idea is to identifying utility function of all households in three scenarios: current unequal distribution situation, with probability of equitable distributions and unavailability the public service or good to finally compare the data.
+Empirical studies often analyze total welfare and the utility function of a society.
+The idea is to identify the utility function of all households in three scenarios: the current unequal distribution situation, with probability of equitable distributions and unavailability of the public service or good to finally compare the data.